See Also: The Best Hotels in Amsterdam

-- Walking: Anne Frank House, the Medieval Centre, the Royal Palace, and the characterful Jordaan neighborhood are just minutes away on foot, the Red Light District is 10 minutes’ walk away, while the Museum Quarter is 25 minutes on foot from the hotel.
+- Walking: Anne Frank House, the Medieval Center, the Royal Palace, and the characterful Jordaan neighborhood are just minutes away on foot, the Red Light District is 10 minutes’ walk away, while the Museum Quarter is 25 minutes on foot from the hotel.

-- Tram: From the nearby Westermarkt stop (3-minute walk), trams run to Centraal Station via the Medieval Centre.
+- Tram: From the nearby Westermarkt stop (3-minute walk), trams run to Centraal Station via the Medieval Center.
 To head south towards Leidseplein and the Museum Quarter, catch a tram from the nearby Dam stop (7-minute walk).